 5G is almost here.
-Australian telcos have been trialling and testing the next generation phone network for a few years now and finally its just right around the corner with development well underway all over the world.
+Australian telcos have finished trialling and testing the next generation phone network and have now started to deply the new technology in certain areas.
 Some countries such as South Korea and China are actually further into their development and deployment and likely to deploy a lot sooner then Australia.
 We are expected to see 5G Networks launch across the world by 2020, working alongside existing 3G and 4G technology to provide faster speeds and a more reliable connection.

 So what is 5G?

 5G is the next major evolution in mobile network technology.
 As with 4G before it, 5G is focused on mobile data and will promise three major improvements:

 5G networks will be capable of download speeds as fast as 20Gbps which is almost 100 times faster then what you would receive from 4G.
 The exact speeds an individual user will get will depend on how the network has been configured, the number of devices on the network, and the device they are connecting to it.
 The 5G specification states that individual users should see a minimum download speed of 100Mbps.
 That’s the fastest NBN speed as a minimum.

 Another way Internet can be measured is latency.
 In plain terms, latency is perhaps best described as the time it takes information to get from your phone to the wider internet and back again.
 The typical latency for a 4G network is around 60 milliseconds, whereas 5G could decrease this to as low as 1 millisecond.
 This is a massive decrease in latency and will be vital for technology such as self-driving cars, where every millisecond could make a difference in preventing a crash.